techtanzeel/collado-io/src/markdown/blog/war-of-art/index.md

 ## Muse
 We can't be anything we want to be.
 We come into this world with a specific, personal destiny.
 We have a job to do, a calling to enact, a self to become.
 We are who we are from the cradle, and we're stuck with it.
 Our job in this lifetime is not to shape ourselves into some ideal we imagine we ought to be, but to find out who we already are and become it.

+📍 Our calling

-[it is our calling, you owe it not just to you, but to the world] If you were meant to cure cancer or write a symphony or crack cold fusion and you don't do it, you not only hurt yourself, even destroy yourself.
+It is our calling, you owe it not just to you, but to the world.
+If you were meant to cure cancer or write a symphony or crack cold fusion and you don't do it, you not only hurt yourself, even destroy yourself.
 You hurt your children.
 You hurt me.
 You hurt the planet.

+📍 Working territorially

-[working territorially] I trusted what I wanted, not what I thought would work.
+I trusted what I wanted, not what I thought would work.
 I did what I myself thought was interesting, and left its reception to the gods.
 The artist can't do his work hierarchically.
 He has to work territorially.